typemiguel/WalnutiQ/README.md

    ```

 ## How to contribute
+1. Don't know what a pull request is or how to use Git & Github.com?
+No worries!
+I created a easy to follow 1.5 hour
+   playlist on how to use Git & Github
+   [here](https://www.youtube.com/watch?v=44E8o-xuxWo&list=PLPXsMt57rLtgpwFBqZq4QKxrD9Hhc_8L4).
+But if already know
+   how to use Git & Github.com move on to step 2.

-1. Here is some example code of how part of the theorized prediction algorithm works:
+2. Here is some example code of how part of the theorized prediction algorithm works.
+You do NOT need to understand
+   the following code to make meaningful contributions to this repository but I just thought the following code was
+   a beautiful summary of how columns of neurons in your brain might be working:
    ```java
    public void test_NoiseInvarianceExperiment() {